uGR17/TIMEX_CLUSTERING/timexseries/documentation.md

 - ARIMA: Simple ARIMA model, with automatic tuning.
 Keyword: `arima`.

 ## Available transformations
-The following transformations are available on TIMEX, which will use them in order to pre-process the time-series and check if this increases the forecasting performance on the validation set.
+The following transformations are available on TIMEX_CLUSTERING, which will use them in order to pre-process the time-series and check if this increases the forecasting performance on the validation set.

 - Identity: don't modify the values.
 Keyword: `none`.